jerrymarino/xcbuildkit/README.md

 ![default achitecture](Docs/default_architecture.png?raw=true "Default achitecture")

-To build applications, Xcode code runs tools like compilers and linkers via a build service daemon.
+To build applications, Xcode runs tools like compilers and linkers via a build service daemon.
 Xcode and the build service communicate via a binary protocol.
 For example, to create a build, Xcode sends a create build message.
 The build service creates the build, and when the build is done, it sends a message back to Xcode know it's done.
 Throughout the lifecycle of the build, diagnostics and other information are also exchanged via this protocol.
 Xcode's UI is driven by this protocol as well.

 xcbuildkit simply implements this protocol to enable extending or replacing default behavior.
 No plugins or hacks necessary!